abdulsamed1/Intellichain/README.md

-# GetGift Contract Deployment and Interaction Guide
+# Deployment and Interaction Guide

 This guide explains how to use the Foundry scripts to deploy and interact with the GetGift contract.